 Do you accept my health insurance?

 The longer answer, that is just as important: Insurance companies do not want to have to pay for your therapy.
 As a result, they have very strict rules around who can use health insurance, and for what.
-These rules are the exact same for therapists who work "in-network" with insurances (as in, are contracted with insurances) or who work "out-of-network", and what is outlined below applies to all insurance companies, regardless of how wonderful someone's policy may be.
+These rules are the exact same for therapists who work "in-network" with insurances (as in, are contracted with insurances) or who work "out-of-network" (like us), and what is outlined below applies to all insurance companies, regardless of how wonderful someone's policy may be.

 The following is what we believe is important for you to know about health insurance: